nitishkumar03382/datayatra/datayatra/course/Dy_courses/python001/introduction_to_python.md

-# 📘 Chapter 1: Introduction to Python
+# 📘 Introduction to Python

 ## 🧩 Introduction
 Python is one of the most popular and beginner-friendly programming languages today.
 Known for its clean syntax and readability, it is widely used in web development, data analysis, machine learning, automation, and more.
 Python was created by **Guido van Rossum** and first released in **1991**.

-## 🌍 Python is Everywhere:
+## 🌍 It is used for:
 - Web development
 -  Machine learning and AI
 - Automation and scripting
 - Game development
 - Desktop applications
-- Scientific Research
+- mathematics

 ## 🚀 Why Learn Python?